Steven-Grevera/ENC4265/manual.md

 ## Pests
 ![image](https://github.com/user-attachments/assets/a041b974-9c63-4636-8296-1993093a0214)
+*Figure 190: Image of Cocoon Moth Pests swarming the player.
+Image Taken By: Steven Grevera*

 Pests are enemies that won’t outright kill you right away but can deal damage to your total health as well as effect various other aspects of your character and the game.
 While a pest won’t instantly kill you like an Apparition will, if your left in a bad situation, they could be largely responsible for giving you a game over or taking one of your lives.